JetBrains/Qodana/topics/ui-overview.md

 ## Actual problems
 {id="ui-overview-actual-problems"}

-Using this tab, you can overview the problems found as a result of the latest inspection.
+Using this tab, you can see the problems found as a result of the latest inspection.

 <img src="ui-overview-actual-problems.png" dark-src="ui-overview-actual-problems_dark.png" alt="The Actual problems tab" width="706" border-effect="line"/>